How to File Your FAFSA Renewal in 6 Simple Steps

 Returning college students must file a FAFSA each year to receive student aid

 The Free Application for Federal Student Aid (FAFSA) is a powerful tool that helps millions of students each year get access to not only federal assistance, but many other forms of aid to pay for college.
 Filing a FAFSA isn’t just a one-time thing, however.
-Students must renew each school year to re-establish their need and eligibility for student aid.
+Students, including those in graduate and professional schools, must renew each school year to re-establish their need and eligibility for student aid.

 Fortunately, filing a FAFSA renewal is easier and faster than completing the form for the first time.
 Some of the information you provided on the previous year’s FAFSA is carried forward and pre-filled in what’s known as your Renewal FAFSA.
 Here’s the process you should follow for the upcoming school year.

 The FAFSA application period opens on October 1 for the school year starting the following year, and submitting your application early can mean more student aid from any number of sources that rely on your FAFSA.
 Your college uses your FAFSA calculations to put together a package that can include aid from the federal government, your college, state and local governments, and private scholarships or lenders.

 Filing your FAFSA early ensures you meet the various filing deadlines for these different forms of aid.
 Much of this aid is granted on a first-come, first-served basis, so getting in early betters your chances of getting funds while they're still available.
 Officially, you can submit a FAFSA as late as June 30 of the school year you’ve just finished.

 2. Sign Into Your FSA Account

 To start the process of filing a Renewal FAFSA, you can visit studentaid.ed.gov and log in as a returning user.
 You’ll need your unique login details, including your FSA ID, which you created the first time you filed a FAFSA.